Best Arrondissement In Paris To Stay In: Visitors Guide

 Paris Arrondissements Map

-Paris has 20 districts in all - below we highlight each of them, and placed them in order that we believe will be the best choices in which area of the city to stay for travelers, especially those who are first-time visitors to the city.
+Paris has 20 Arrondissements (districts) in all.
+Below we highlight each of them, and placed them in order that we believe will be the best choices in which area of the city to stay for travelers, especially those who are first-time visitors to the city.

 The 1st Arrondissement is the historical heart of Paris, making it one of the best places to stay if you're seeking proximity to major landmarks.
 It’s home to the Louvre Museum, the Tuileries Gardens, and Place de la Concorde.
 Located on the right bank of the Seine, this area is ideal for visitors who want to be surrounded by classic Parisian architecture and within walking distance of many top attractions.